(some recent independent films NOT from this festival are

 funny.
 A reader emailed me angrily that Read is a best-selling

 author in Australia, whether I like it or not.
 (I don’t.)
-Six Days in A TIME FOR DRUNKEN HORSES (2000) from Badham Ghobadi of Iran, won the Camera d’Or award
+Six Days in A TIME FOR DRUNKEN HORSES (2000) from Badham Ghobadi of Iran, won the Camera d’Or award at the Cannes Film

-at the Cannes Film Festival.
-It traces the odyssey of several Kurdish
+Festival.
+It traces the odyssey of several Kurdish children trying

-graphic birth defects, an operation to live a few more months.
+with graphic birth defects, an operation to live a few more months.
 The kids

 traverse the border between Iran and Iraq during the 1980s Iran-Iraq war.